Simatsidk-Haregu/Convert-Mardown-file-to-PDF-using-PANDOC/README.md

-# Convert-Mardown-file-to-PDF-using-PANDOC
-Using Pandoc to generate PDFs from Markdown on a Mac running macOS 10.13.4
+# Using Pandoc to generate PDFs from Markdown on a Mac running macOS 10.13.4

 To install the needed components you can use Homebrew